bintangdaniello/Community-Service-Request-Tracking-and-Response-System/README.md

 # Community Service Request Tracking and Response System

-A desktop application for managing and tracking community service requests, supporting three request types — Maintenance, Event Support, and Emergency — with full CRUD operations, priority sorting, and automated recommendations.
+A desktop application for managing and tracking community service requests, supporting three request types: Maintenance, Event Support, and Emergency, with full CRUD operations, priority sorting, and automated recommendations.

 ---

 ## Background

 This project started as a final assignment for **IST242 — Intermediate & Object-Oriented Application Development**.
-The original version was a console-based CLI application that demonstrated core object-oriented programming concepts such as inheritance, encapsulation, and polymorphism — with the same layered architecture used in the current version.
+The original version was a console-based CLI application that demonstrated core object-oriented programming concepts such as inheritance, encapsulation, and polymorphism, with the same layered architecture used in the current version.

-After completing the course, I continued developing the project independently to sharpen my skills further.
+After completing the course, I continued developing the project independently to take my skills further.
 The improved version introduces a full desktop GUI built with CustomTkinter and persistent data storage using SQLite, while keeping the same overall architecture intact.

-As a Cybersecurity student, I also made sure to apply security best practices during development — all database interactions use **parameterized queries** to prevent SQL injection attacks, rather than building raw query strings from user input.
+As a Cybersecurity student, I also made sure to apply security best practices during development.
+All database interactions use **parameterized queries** to prevent SQL injection attacks, rather than building raw query strings from user input.

 ---